Central Philippine University: Incorporation and founding

 To accommodate the need for tertiary education in the area, a junior college was opened in 1923 and the name of the school was changed to Central Philippine College.
 In April of the following year, the Baptist Missionary Training School became an organic part of the junior college.
 The senior college opened in 1936 and by 1940 five degrees were offered: Bachelor of Arts, Bachelor of Science, Bachelor of Education, Bachelor of Theology and Bachelor of Religious Education.

 When the junior college became a senior college in 1936, the College of Engineering was also established.

-The old Rose Memorial Hall in 1965.

 In 1938, Baptist Missionary Training School (BMST) for women which was established independently on October 20, 1905, became part of the theology department of the college.
 In the same year also, students and interested sectors of the school began to press for the opening of a law school.
 Finally, on March 18, 1939, the board of trustees voted to apply for a permit to offer the first two years of the law course.
 It opened in the school year 1939–1940.

+The old Rose Memorial Hall in 1965.

 Attorney Pablo Oro, who had been one of the leaders in urging this move and in seeking patrons to help develop the law library, was given the responsibility for developing the program.
 Pablo Oro, a member of the Philippine Bar, was a graduate of Silliman University and of the University of Manila College of Law.

 On September 19, 1931, the Union Mission Hospital started admitting and treating patients at its present location on Mission Road.
 The hospital plant occupied a lot of 29,283 meters or approximately 3 hectares in area.
 On October 21, 1931, became a joyous day.
 The new relocated hospital was dedicated with its founder, Dr. Joseph Andrew Hall came all the way from Tacloban City, Leyte, as the guest of honor on the said momentous occasion.
 Dr. Precy Grigg lost no time in developing the new hospital's buildings and its surroundings.
 On what used to be a deep rice field and swampy place was a green lawn and rose garden surrounding the new imposing and neat-looking concrete hospital.
 After office hours, Dr. Grigg loved to work on landscaping the surroundings with plants secured from the islands of Negros and Panay.

 On March 5, 1932, Union Mission Hospital (UMH) became the Iloilo Mission Hospital (IMH).
 Likewise the training school was renamed Iloilo Mission Hospital Training School for Nurses (IMHTSN).
 The hospital onwards continued to grow.
 It drew students from many parts of the Philippine islands who came to apply for admission to the training school for nurses.